what-the-sid/ArduPilot/README.md

 # ArduPilot DFReader
-New ArduPilot JSparser which is capable of reading all 'FMT' in the binary log.
+New ArduPilot JSparser which is capable of reading the binary log.